A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Discussion

 The Bird Song Detector helps mitigate data imbalance by ensuring that classifiers only process relevant audio segments of any bird vocalization, reducing misclassification errors caused by excessive background noise.
 However, even with this improvement, classification performance is still constrained by the lack of diverse and representative training data.
 Addressing this limitation would require curated datasets with balanced species representation and adaptive thresholding techniques to optimize classification confidence based on species prevalence.

-Additionally, BirdNET's performance is still influenced by biases in its training data.
+\textbf{Data Bias in Public Bird Sound Resources. } Additionally, BirdNET's performance is still influenced by biases in its training data.
 The public datasets used for BirdNET training (e.g., Xeno-canto \citep{xeno-canto}, Macaulay Library \citep{macaulaylibrary}) are dominated by high-quality focal recordings, which lack overlapping sounds and real-world acoustic complexity.
 This makes BirdNET less effective in identifying species in dense, multi-species environments, such as Doñana National Park.

-Although the conservation challenges of Doñana are multiple and require complex solutions from the different social agents involved, we believe that the practical implications of our research for ecological monitoring and conservation of bird populations are significant.
+\textbf{Ecological Implications and Future Applications. } Although the conservation challenges of Doñana are multiple and require complex solutions from the different social agents involved, we believe that the practical implications of our research for ecological monitoring and conservation of bird populations are significant.
 Indeed, the integration of Deep Learning models applied to PAM allows for the cost-effective and scalable monitoring of bird diversity, which is essential for tracking bird-species trends over large protected areas.
 Managers of Doñana can use information from automatic sound classification of bird species to assess the health status of the different habitats present in the area (as many bird species serve as indicators of environmental changes), effectively combining them with direct census monitoring and other methods.
 This information helps to design conservation measures trying to mitigate bird species diversity loss.
+While the current work is based on a subset of annotated data, full-scale deployment of this pipeline across the entire dataset from Doñana National Park is ongoing.
+For this reason, winter migratory species may not be represented in the annotated subset used here.
+However, future analyses will incorporate these additional recordings.
 At last, the main aim of the BIRDeep project is to enable a real-time tracking of avian diversity to have accurate information on bird diversity in large, protected areas such as Doñana National Park.